 FDA will continue to use the National Drug Code (NDC) as the unique identifier for medicinal products.
 NDC is composed of a labeler code, product code, and package code.
-It is compatible with ISO 11615 specification for medicinal product package identifier (PCID).
-The combination of the first two segments of the NDC conform to the specification of medicinal product identifier (MPID).
+By prefixing the NDC code with the ISO 3166-1 alpha-2 two digits county code “US”, it is compatible with ISO 11615 specification for medicinal product package identifier (PCID).
+The combination of country code “US” and the first two segments of the NDC conforms to the specification of medicinal product identifier (MPID).

-FDA will continue using Structured Product Labeling (SPL), as described in ISO TS20443, for labeling and listing submissions.
+FDA will continue using Structured Product Labeling (SPL), as described in ISO TS20443, for the exchange of labeling and listing submissions.
 FDA is collaborating with European Medicines Agency (EMA) and Health Level 7 (HL7) to incorporate the ISO IDMP standards into the Fast Healthcare Interoperability Resources (FHIR) specification.